spacetelescope/jwst_gtvt/README.md

 # API

-The JWST GTVT API allows you to breakdown and interact with the different componenets avaialble of our code base.
+The JWST GTVT API allows you to break down and interact with the different components available in the code base:

     $ python
     >>> from jwst_gtvt.jwst_tvt import Ephemeris